 Digital Foundry did their own testing and analysis of Stadia as well, and discovered that Stadia had 166ms of latency compared to the 79ms of latency while playing on a PC at 60fps.
 For Stadia to work now, you'll need a minimum streaming rate of 15Mbps, latency below 40ms, and data loss below five percent.
 Stadia needs a minimum streaming rate of 10Mbps to work at 720p, 60fps, with stereo sound.

 But there's also the issue of monthly data caps, should you have one; streaming on Stadia at 4K will use up 1TB of data in 65 hours.
 That comes out to 15.75GB per hour of 4K streaming.

 What's the release date, pricing, and game availability?

-Stadia Pro, which is part of its Founders Edition, will be available sometime in November 2019 for $9.99 a month.
+Stadia Pro, which is part of its Founders Edition, will be available sometime in November 2019 (no official date has been announced yet) for $9.99 a month.
 For monthly subscribers, additional games will release for free on a regular basis, starting with Destiny 2: The Collection, and games can purchased individually at a discount.
 Monthly subscribers will also be able to stream games up to 4K at 60fps with 5.1 surround sound.